"Like father, like son": Cristiano Ronaldo's son gets first Portugal team call

 The 14-year-old forward has featured in the youth setups of Real Madrid, Juventus, Manchester United, and now Al-Nassr.

-While in Italy, reports from GOAL suggest he scored an astonishing 58 goals in a single season for Juventus youth teams.
+While in Italy, GOAL reports that he scored an astonishing 58 goals in a single season for Juventus youth teams.

 At Manchester United, Cristiano Jr shared the field with Kai Rooney, son of England legend Wayne Rooney.